pitt-cic/diving-analytics-platform/README.md

 # Overview

-The Diving Analytics Platform is an AI-powered web application designed to revolutionize diving performance analysis for coaches, athletes, and sports analytics professionals.
-By leveraging AWS cloud services and advanced machine learning capabilities, the platform provides comprehensive insights into diving techniques, performance metrics, and training progress.
+The Diving Analytics Platform is an AI-powered solution designed to automate the time-consuming process of analyzing diving training data.
+By leveraging modern large language models (LLMs), the platform extracts and converts unstructured training notes into structured, actionable data.

+This project was initiated in response to a real-world challenge faced by the University of Pittsburgh’s diving team.
+Coaches and athletes were spending countless hours manually reviewing training session logs and then recording performance metrics in spreadsheets.
+To streamline this process, we developed a cloud-native application that integrates AWS services with modern AI capabilities.

+The result is a powerful platform that delivers deep insights into diving performance trends, and training progress, empowering coaches and athletes to focus more on performance improvement and less on data entry.

 # Description

 ## Problem

-Traditional diving performance analysis relies heavily on manual observation and subjective scoring, which presents several challenges:

-- **Limited Data Capture**: Manual methods cannot capture the granular details needed for comprehensive performance analysis
-- **Time-Intensive Process**: Analyzing diving performance sheet and providing detailed feedback is extremely time-consuming
-- **Lack of Historical Tracking**: Difficulty in tracking long-term progress and identifying performance trends
-- **Subjective Scoring**: Traditional scoring methods may lack the precision needed for elite-level training

-The sports analytics industry needs a solution that can provide objective, data-driven insights while reducing the time and effort required for comprehensive diving analysis.
+For Pitt’s diving team, training performance was initially recorded on paper during each session.
+After practice, the coach would spend hours manually transferring this data into a spreadsheet to track progress, which is an inefficient and repetitive process.
+Analyzing long-term performance trends was also challenging, as spreadsheets offered limited tools for comparing historical results across weeks or months.
+This time-intensive workflow also delayed feedback and relied heavily on subjective scoring.
+An automated, AI-powered system would eliminate the need for manual entry, improve data accuracy, and unlock more consistent, real-time insights for both coaches and athletes.

 ## Our Approach

 The Diving Analytics Platform addresses the challenges of traditional diving analysis through a comprehensive, AI-powered solution built on AWS cloud infrastructure.
-Our approach combines cutting-edge machine learning capabilities with modern web technologies to deliver an intuitive, scalable platform for diving performance analysis.
+Our approach combines cutting-edge AI capabilities with modern web technologies to deliver an intuitive, scalable platform for diving performance analysis.

-**Serverless AI Processing Pipeline**: We implemented a two-stage AI analysis system using Amazon Bedrock Data Automation for text extraction from diving score sheets and images, followed by Large Language Models to process the extracted data into structured, diving-specific insights.
+**Serverless AI Processing Pipeline**: We implemented a two-stage AI analysis system using Amazon Bedrock Data Automation for text extraction from diving scoresheets and images, followed by Large Language Models to process the extracted data into structured, diving-specific insights.
 This serverless approach ensures automatic scaling and cost-effectiveness while providing real-time analysis capabilities.